Central McGowan Launches New ColdZERO™ Dry Ice

 About Dry Ice Safety / Dry ice is safe to use when handled properly.
 It is extremely cold -109.3°F (-78.5°C) and should not be touched with unprotected skin as this could cause freeze burns or even frostbite.
 It should be kept and stored in well-ventilated areas and containers that are not air-tight.
 It should never be ingested or used in drinks or beverages, and kept out of the reach of children and animals.

-Central McGowan was founded in 1965 with the merger of McGowan Welding Supply of Little Falls (founded in 1947) and Central Welding Supply of St. Cloud.
-In 2015, the company acquired Pro-Fect Automation to expand its offerings to include complete custom automation and robotic systems/solutions.
-Today, our footprint spans 40,000 square miles of Minnesota, and includes 3 retail stores in St. Cloud, Little Falls and Burnsville; a distribution hub in Fargo, ND; and 70+ dealers statewide.
-After decades of doing business, we still believe quality and integrity are the keys to our success, as is always putting our customers first.
-We strive to be the everyday heroes who help make life work better.
-Visit us online at www.CentralMcGowan.com, on Facebook, Twitter, YouTube and LinkedIn.
+Central McGowan is a third-generation, family-owned, diversified company founded in 1965 with the merger of McGowan Welding Supply of Little Falls (founded in 1947) and Central Welding Supply of St. Cloud.
+It has grown to include three distinct businesses: a FANUC-authorized automation and robotics integration division; a leading industrial, welding and medical gas & supply business; and a CO2 Solutions (beverage carbonation, water treatment, dry ice) division.
+It serves 20+ industries with customers spanning most of Minnesota and areas of N.D., S.D., Iowa & Wis.; and automation implementations across the U.S. and internationally.
+The company has 4 fully stocked retail stores in St. Cloud, Little Falls, Burnsville, Minn. and Fargo, N.D.; more than 70 Minnesota dealers; and CO2 distribution hubs/stores in St. Cloud and St. Paul, Minn.
+After decades of doing business, the company believes quality and integrity are the keys to success, as is always putting customers first.
+Central McGowan strives to be the everyday heroes who make life work better.
+Visit us online at WWW.CENTRALMCGOWAN.COM, on Facebook, LinkedIn, Twitter and YouTube.